2018-2019 Academic Catalogs

 Peer Mentoring Program

-The Peer Mentoring program is designed to assist in the personal, social and academic acclimation of first-year students to MSU through cultivating relationships with outstanding upperclassman mentors as part of the First-Year Experience.
+The Peer Mentoring Program is designed to assist in the personal, social and academic acclimation of first-year students to MSU through cultivating relationships with outstanding upperclassman mentors as part of the First-Year Experience.
 In addition to providing support, mentors can connect students to resources, clubs, organizations, and other academic and co-curricular activities.

-The objectives of the Peer Mentoring Program
+The objectives of the Peer Mentoring Program are: